Skilla Baby: Early life and career

 Signing to Geffen in 2022, Skilla's 2023 releases include Controversy, a collaboration with Tee Grizzley, and his solo album We Eat the Most, which debuted at No. 16 on the Heatseekers Albums chart.
 He also opened for Travis Scott on the Circus Maximus Tour and joined Lil Tjay's Beat The Odds Tour.
-Skilla's career received a significant boost when Jack Harlow mentioned him in the song "Lovin On Me".
-The Detroit-based rapper entered Billboard's charts for the first time with his LP We Eat The Most.
+Skilla's career received a significant boost when Jack Harlow mentioned him in the song "Lovin on Me".
+The Detroit-based rapper entered Billboards charts for the first time with his LP We Eat the Most.
 Released on June 16, 2022, through Geffen Records/IGA, the album debuted at No. 16 on the Heatseekers Albums chart with 3,000 copies sold.

 In April 2024, Gardner released The Coldest, a 19-track project, that features collaborations with Rob49, DaBaby, Moneybagg Yo, Flo Milli, and Polo G, among others.
 "The pressure of being a new artist, being successful, staying disciplined, and still clocking into the studio is very strenuous.
 But fun at the same time," Gardner shared about his journey and the making of The Coldest.
 Bfb Da Packman's upcoming album Forget Me Not, announced via social media on March 25, 2024, features Gardner alongside notable artists such as Drake, and other Michigan rap natives, such as DDG, Icewear Vezzo, and Rio da Yung OG.

 BET Music named Gardner the BET Amplified artist for April 2024, recognizing him as a burgeoning talent poised for significant impact in the industry.
-Additionally, Gardner is featured on Yung Miami's upcoming single "CFWM," set to drop on April 10, 2024.
+Additionally, Gardner is featured on Yung Miami's upcoming single "CFWM", set to drop on April 10, 2024.
 The cover for the Skilla Baby-assisted record was revealed on April 8, 2024.
 Rob49 and Gardner announced their co-headling tour "Vultures Eat The Most Tour" on April 17, 2024, slated to kick off on May 30 at the Level 13 Event Center in Orlando, Florida.